-Certain highest risk areas in floodplains, determined to be among the most susceptible to future disasters and therefore, present a greater risk to people and property, will be identified by the State and its local partners as enhanced buyout areas (see below).
-The State will conduct purchases inside of the enhanced buyout areas as "buyouts," as defined by HUD, whereby they will be eligible for purchase starting at 100% of the property's pre-storm FMV, plus available incentive(s) as outlined below.
+These properties remain in certain highest risk areas in floodplains that are determined to be among the most susceptible to future disasters and therefore, present a greater risk to people and property, will be identified by the State and its local partners as enhanced buyout areas (See below).
+The State will conduct purchases inside of the enhanced buyout areas as "buyouts" as defined by HUD, whereby they will be eligible for purchasing starting at 100% of the properties pre-storm FMV, plus incentive(s) as outlined below.